silv3rshi3ld/WuppieFuzzCICD/parsers/README.md

 __all__ = [..., 'NewFuzzerParser']
 ```

+6. Update the `__main__.py` file to include your new parser in the "run all parsers" functionality

 ## Frontend Integration
 The chunked data structure works with the existing frontend data loader, which supports:
 - Progressive loading
 - Chunk caching
 - Error handling

+## CI/CD Integration

+The parsers are integrated into the CI/CD pipeline as part of the fuzzing workflow.
+After all fuzzing jobs complete, the parsers are automatically run to process the results before generating the dashboard.
+This ensures that the dashboard always reflects the latest fuzzing results.